Ingen10/opendaq-fw/doc/serial-protocol.rst

 0       CRC16H
 1       CRC16L                              Sum of all bytes complemented with 0xFFFF
 2       command number      52
-3       number of bytes     2
+3       number of bytes     4
-4		position			0:65535			Actual encoder value (must be<resolution)
+4		position			0-2^32          Encoder value now (must be less than resolution)
 ======= =================== ==============  ====================================================

 COUNTERINIT